mathieu-portfolio/Voronoi-Generator/README.md

 ## Benchmark

 Performance tests were conducted using different configurations to assess execution speed.
 Unsurprisingly, the number of Voronoi points is directly related to execution time.
-However, rounding the edges also significantly slows down execution.
+Rounding the edges also significantly slows down execution.

 <br>